Effective Neuroma Treatment in Chicago, IL – Expert Care & Lasting Relief

 2. Custom Orthotics

 Custom orthotic inserts are designed to reduce pressure on the affected nerve.
 They help realign the foot and distribute weight evenly, preventing further irritation.
-Orthotics are a cornerstone of neuroma treatment because they address the underlying cause rather than just relieving symptoms.
+Orthotics are a cornerstone of neuroma treatment because they address the underlying mechanical cause rather than just relieving symptoms.

 3. Anti-Inflammatory Medications and Injections